iza-institute-of-labor-economics/gettsim/docs/geps/gep-04.rst

 Splitting complex calculations into smaller pieces has a lot of the usual advantages of why we use functions in the first place: readability, simplicity, lower maintenance costs (see single-responsibility principle).
-Another advantage is that each function is a potential entrypoint for a researcher to change the tax and transfer system if she is able to replace this function with her own version.
+Another advantage is that each function is a potential entry point for a researcher to change the tax and transfer system if she is able to replace this function with her own version.

 Two questions arise.